rudyjcruz831/cmpe_272_project_spring2025-/README.md

   - Store backups in MinIO or Ceph (open-source object storage).
   - Use Prometheus and Alertmanager for monitoring and alerts.

+### Reflection
+- Enterprises require a reliable and cost-effective disaster recovery strategy to safeguard critical data and maintain business continuity.
+This project focuses on automating backups, leveraging scalable storage solutions, and implementing real-time monitoring and alerts.
+It explores both open-source and cloud-based approaches, including AWS services for backup, storage, and monitoring, to enhance flexibility and scalability.
+By integrating efficient backup processes with object storage and proactive system monitoring, businesses can minimize data loss and recover quickly from failures.
+Applicable across industries, this solution provides a resilient and cost-effective approach to disaster recovery, with added reliability when tested with databases like PostgreSQL or Cassandra.

 ## Zillow Data Analyzer for Finding Below-Market Housing Deals
 Problem: Homebuyers and real estate investors often struggle to identify the best housing deals in a specific area, especially properties listed below market value.